-Seminyak was our second and final stop during our trip in Bali.
-We’d eaten a whole heap of delicious foods in Ubud and were looking forward to seeing what Seminyak had to offer.
+There are a whole host of vegetarian restaurants in Seminyak.
+This was our second and final stop during our short trip to Bali.
+We’d eaten a whole heap of delicious vegetarian foods in Ubud and were looking forward to seeing what Seminyak had to offer on this front.
 And it did not disappoint.
-Seminyak and the surrounding areas of Kuta and Canggu, offered a great selection of vegetarian restaurants for us to try.
+Seminyak and the surrounding areas of Kuta and Canggu, offered a great selection of vegetarian and vegan restaurants for us to try.
 Here are our favourites!

 We had driven past Sea Circus so many times on our drives around Seminyak.
 And it wasn’t until one of our last mornings that we decided to head in for breakfast.
 The building, as well as the decor, is bright, colourful and super fun.
 This laid back, beachy circus vibe made for a relaxed dining atmosphere.
 There are a number of veggie options, but they also do serve food for meat-eaters as well.
 But how was the food?
 Well, see for yourself…

 This delightful stack of waffles was my choice for breakfast and my gosh it was tasty.
 Waffles, especially a large stack like this, have the tendency to get dry and a little samey after a few big mouthfuls.
 But the ice-cream that was served with it, as well as the berries, toasted nuts and warmed bananas really added to the dish and helped to make the waffles less dry.
 But all the more filling!
 Dan opted for a Buddha bowl, filled with banana, coconut, chocolate and home-made granola.
 And although it wasn’t his favourite from the trip, he enjoyed it immensely!